-Switzerland declares coronavirus crisis an 'extraordinary' situation
+Swiss government shuts down public life amid spreading coronavirus

-The Swiss government on Monday declared an “extraordinary situation” over the spreading coronavirus, instituting a ban on all private and public events and closing gathering places in a bid to harmonise the situation across the country.
+The Swiss government on Monday declared an “extraordinary situation” over the coronavirus, instituting a ban on all private and public events and closing gathering places such as restaurants in a bid to harmonise the situation across the country.

 “We need a strong reaction across the country and we need it now…it is the only way to surmount this crisis,” Simonetta Sommaruga, who holds the rotating Swiss presidency for 2020, told reporters.

 The government banned all private and public events starting at midnight on March 17.
 It also ordered the closure of bars, restaurants, sports facilities and cultural spaces.
-Only businesses providing essential goods to the population – such as grocery stores, bakeries and pharmacies – are to remain open.
-The new measures are in place until April 19.
+Only businesses providing essential goods to the population – such as grocery stores, bakeries, pharmacies, banks and post offices – are to remain open.

 “We know that this decision disrupts the daily life of our country,” said Interior Minister Alain Berset, warning that the situation would get worse before it gets better.

 Hospitals and clinics must stay open but only for necessary procedures.
 Up to 8,000 members of the military will be mobilised to help contain the rapidly spreading coronavirus.
+This represents the largest army mobilisation since World War II.

+The authorities advised that individuals at higher risk of complications from the virus – “vulnerable populations” – must work from home or be put on paid leave when that is not possible.

+On the education front, schools will be closed nationwide until April 19.
+Childcare centres may only be closed by the cantons if other suitable childcare facilities are available.

 The Swiss government has also decided to introduce border checks with Germany, France and Austria.
 Only Swiss citizens, Swiss residents and people traveling to Switzerland for business are allowed to enter the Alpine nation.